hany606/Tensegrity-Robotics/README.md

 	export TENSEGRITY_HOME="/home/Tensegrity-Robotics"
 	```

 	b.
-To make the command of building the structure faster and easier, put the following into .bashrc to create an alias for the command which is responsible to build the structures executable files:
+To make the command of building the structure faster and easier, put the following into .bashrc to create an alias for the command which is responsible for building the structures executable files:

 	```bash
 	alias tensegrityBuild="absolute/path/to/the/bin/folder/build.sh"